Martyn joined the United Saint Saviour’s Charity as Chief Executive in January 2015.

 Matthew Allgood joined the United Saint Saviour’s Charity in August 2012.
 He is passionate about grassroots community activity.
-Matt has over 10 years experience of grants administration and management in charitable and public foundations, including the East London Community Foundation and the Millenium Commission.
+Matt has over 10 years experience of grants administration and management in public and charitable foundations, including the Millennium Commission and East London Community Foundation.

 He holds a Postgraduate Diploma in Grant Making Management from Cass Business School, an ICSA Postgraduate Certificate in Charity Management from South Bank Business School and a Politics and Modern History Degree from Brunel University.